-- the southern side of Weinam Creek - " improving access to the waterfront and public open space through pedestrian waterfront links and a new waterfront promenade which is safe, has regard to coastal resources and establishes connections north and south of the PDA - " providing appropriate infrastructure and parking facilities in accessible locations that have regard to coastal resources and meet market expectations for safety, comfort, convenience, information and service delivery - " promoting further opportunities for development and efficient dredge spoil disposal through land reclamation and creation of dredge ponds - " provision of a marina with accompanying marine services, boating industry and car parking.
+- Neville Stafford Park overlooking the marina area and integrated with the mixed use node - " providing for community facilities to continue to operate within the PDA serving the needs of existing and future residents and visitors, including marine rescue and enforcement facilities - " providing for vehicle ferry services to operate in the north of the PDA where traffic conflicts can be minimised - " making improvements to public open spaces linking Sel Outridge Park to Neville Stafford Park and Weinam Creek - " providing for the opportunity to create a pedestrian bridge at the end of Weinam Creek to improve north south connections - " providing a recreational boat ramp in a safe and accessible location, of the same or improved capacity with appropriate provision of car and trailer parking - " improving access to the waterfront and public open space through pedestrian waterfront links and a new waterfront promenade which is safe, contributes to the open space network, has regard to coastal resources and establishes connections north and south of the PDA - " providing appropriate infrastructure and car parking facilities in accessible locations that have regard to coastal resources and meet market expectations for safety, comfort, convenience, information and service delivery.
+The

+- supply of car parking will be staged, appropriately designed and sufficient to cope with predicted growth on the islands - " promoting further opportunities for development and efficient dredge spoil disposal through land reclamation and creation of dredge ponds - " provision of a marina with accompanying marine services, boating industry and car parking.